-We’re half way through 2008.
+We’re half way through the year.
 It’s a great time to do a mid-year checkup of your financial situation.
 Here are a few of the topics that I like to revisit in the summer to make sure that we are on track!

 1. Asset allocation rebalancing.
 Have you rebalanced your portfolio lately?
 With the decline in the market lately you could be overweighted in bonds.
 With stock prices down, you will be forced to sell your bonds high and buy your stocks low, just like you are supposed to!